CFEL-CMI/richmol/README.md

 ## Quick start

+Calculation of rotational (and generally ro-vibrational) dynamics proceeds in two steps.
+First, molecular field-free rotational energies and wave functions are obtained, together with matrix elements of various molecule-field interaction tensors (multipoles).
+These are then used in a subsequent calculation of molecular dynamics in static or time-dependent external electric and magnetic fields.

+The calculations of field-free molecular rotational or ro-vibrational eigenstates can be extremely tedious and can in principle be done using other variational codes.
+One of such programs is [TROVE](https://github.com/Trovemaster/TROVE), that can be used to generate accurate ro-vibrational energies, wave functions, and matrix elements of various interaction tensors for small and medium size molecules.
+These are stored in an HDF5 file format and can be directly used by `richmol` for spectral simulations or dynamics in fields.
+A collection of matrix elements HDF5 files for different molecules is available through "Richmol database" section of the main documentation.

+Here we show few examples of the pure rotational dynamics

 ### Molecular field-free rotational solutions

 Compute rotational energies and matrix elements of dipole moment and polarizability for water molecule using data obtained from a quantum-chemical calculation

 ```py
 from richmol.rot import Molecule, solve, LabTensor